-4.1.5 Summary Description of the County's Vulnerability to Hazards discussion of community vulnerability to natural hazards.
-Vulnerability is generally defined as the damage (including direct damages and loss of function) that would occur when various levels of hazards impact a structure, operation or population.
-For example vulnerability can be expressed as the percent damage to a building when it is flooded, or the number of days that a government office will be shut down after a wind storm, etc., assuming there is sufficient detailed data available to support the calculations.
+4.1.5 Summary Description of the County's Vulnerability to Hazards impact a structure, operation or population.
+For example, vulnerability can be expressed as the percent damage to a building when it is flooded, or the number of days that a government office will be shut down after a wind storm, etc., assuming there is sufficient detailed data available to support the calculations.